pce-devel/PCE_Keyboard/README.md

 ### Use of Macropad

-Teso program for PCE Keyboard
+Test program for PCE Keyboard